Lee Marvin: Early acting career

-After the war, while working as a plumber's assistant at a local community theatre in upstate New York, Marvin was asked to replace an actor who had fallen ill during rehearsals.
-He caught the acting bug and got a job with the company at $7 a week.
+After the war, while working as a plumber's assistant in the artist village of Woodstock in upstate New York, Marvin was asked to replace an actor who had fallen ill during rehearsals.
+He caught the acting bug and got a job with the company for $7 a week.
 He moved to Greenwich Village and used the G.I.
 Bill to study at the American Theatre Wing.

 He appeared on stage in a production of Uniform of Flesh, the original version of Billy Budd (1949).
 It was performed at the Experimental Theatre, where a few months later, Marvin also appeared in The Nineteenth Hole of Europe (1949).

 Marvin began appearing on television shows like Escape, The Big Story, and Treasury Men in Action.

 He made it to Broadway with a small role in a production of Uniform of Flesh, now titled Billy Budd, in February 1951.

 Hollywood

 Marvin's film debut was in You're in the Navy Now (1951), directed by Henry Hathaway, a movie that also marked the debuts of Charles Bronson and Jack Warden.
-This required some filming in Hollywood.
-Marvin decided to stay in California.
+This required some filming in Hollywood and Marvin decided to stay in California.

-He had a similar small part in Teresa (1951), directed by Fred Zinnemann.
+He had a similarly small part in Teresa (1951), directed by Fred Zinnemann.
 As a decorated combat veteran, Marvin was a natural in war dramas, where he frequently assisted the director and other actors in realistically portraying infantry movement, arranging costumes, and the use of firearms.

-He guest starred on episodes of Fireside Theatre, Suspense and Rebound.
-Hathaway used him again on Diplomatic Courier (1952) and he could be seen in Down Among the Sheltering Palms (1952), directed by Edmund Goulding, We're Not Married!
-(1952), also for Goulding, The Duel at Silver Creek (1952) directed by Don Siegel, and Hangman's Knot (1952), directed by Roy Huggins.
+He guest starred on episodes of Fireside Theatre, Suspense, and Rebound.
+Hathaway used him again on Diplomatic Courier (1952) and he could be seen in Down Among the Sheltering Palms (1952), directed by Edmund Goulding; We're Not Married!
+(1952), also for Goulding; The Duel at Silver Creek (1952), directed by Don Siegel; and Hangman's Knot (1952), directed by Roy Huggins.

 He guest starred on Biff Baker, U.S.A. and Dragnet, and had a showcase role as the squad leader in a feature titled Eight Iron Men (1952), a war film directed by Edward Dmytryk and produced by Stanley Kramer (Marvin's role had been played on Broadway by Burt Lancaster).

 He was a sergeant in Seminole (1953), a Western directed by Budd Boetticher, and was a corporal in The Glory Brigade (1953), a Korean War film.